Stuycs-K/finalproject-10-zhu-ashley-yau-connor/DEVLOG-Connor.md

 ## 2025-05-29
 Taught Ashley how to code.
 Fixed a bug that was easily spot-able with proper programming etiquette.
 Unfortunately, she does not practice propr programming etiquette.

+## 2025-06-02
+Added input for the image work and font work files.